ElectricRCAircraftGuy/eRCaGuy_dotfiles/Sublime_Text_editor/readme.md

 <a id="sublime-text-settings"></a>
 # Sublime Text Settings:

 To install the main `Preferences.sublime-settings` file, as well as all other syntax-specific/file-extension-specific `*.sublime-settings` preference files _which override that main preferences file for their respective file types_, simply copy them all to the Sublime Text 3 `/home/$USER/.config/sublime-text-3/Packages/User/` directory!
+On newer versions of Sublime Text, the directory is `/home/$USER/.config/sublime-text/Packages/User/` instead.

 <a id="packages-to-install"></a>